2018 Thoughts in Review

 These are two topics that I want to continue to explore in 2019.
 I’m currently finishing up a post looking at how women of colour have been abandoning another platform this year, but it’s not Twitter or Facebook.
 Stay tuned for more on the ALiGN blog and make sure to follow us on social media (Facebook, Twitter) - that is, if you haven’t deleted these yet - to stay updated on current posts and upcoming events.

-I’m also currently knee-deep in my dissertation research project, so the next few months will be thinking more about the relationship women of colour have with technologies they are developing to end violence against in Canada.
+I’m also currently knee-deep in my dissertation research project, so the next few months will be thinking more about the relationship racialized and Indigenous women have with technologies they are developing to end violence against in Canada.

 Here’s to another year full of many more thoughts I hope I can share with you!